sakthiram17/gpacalculator/README.md

-# GPA Calculator Web Application
+# GPA Calculator App

 ![GPA Calculator](https://sakthiram17.github.io/gpacalculator/images/gpa_calculator.png)

 ## Overview

-This web application is a comprehensive GPA calculator designed for VITians, offering a range of features to assist in academic planning.
-The application includes four main pages:
+This web application is a GPA calculator built with React, tailored for VITians.
+It provides a user-friendly interface with advanced features for academic planning.
+The application consists of four main pages:

 1. **GPA Calculator:**
-   - Add and remove courses with ease.
+   - Easily manage courses with grades using intuitive buttons and enjoy fluid animations.
-   - Super fluid animations for an engaging user experience.
    - Provides the Grade Point Average (GPA) for the entered courses.

 2. **Passing Marks Calculator:**